THEORIES CONCERNING THE SIZE, AGE, AND ORIGINS OF THE UNIVERSE|

 There is presently no way to know the size of the universe.
 This is because space and time are one thing, Space/Time or Time/Space, and as we look out into space, we are also looking back into time.
 At about 13.7 billion years ago, the universe appears blurred in all directions.
 This is supposedly due to the fact that the universe at that age had not become clear enough yet to see through.
 According to the Big Bang theory it was supposedly just a thick soup.
 If the universe began at some time, Big Bang or no, it is likely it passed through this soup-like phase.
 Re-inforcing the concept of the universe having a beginning is the fact that galactic structures appear to be younger the farther out into space, and back into time, we peer.

 The only way we could determine the size of the universe today is if we could somehow prove that "The Wall" is it's actual edge, and the Earth was created at the initial center of the universe.
 Scientifically this is an almost impossible probability.
 However, SETA (the Search for Extraterrestials) continues, and if no one else is found out there soon, it will rapidly start becoming more statistically probable that the Earth is it.
 This won't mean less intelligent life isn't out there.
-It could also be that we are part of a "leading edge" of galactic evolution and other life is where we are and their signals just haven't had time to reach us.
+It could also be that we are part of a "leading edge" of galactic evolution and other life is technologically where we are and their signals just haven't had time to reach us.
 This is statistically highly unlikely, though.
 If there is other intelligent life, some civilizations should be far more advanced then us and we should be able to find their signals.
 Our knowledge and technological ability grows exponentially, so their's should, too, and, given the rate of growth we are experiencing, a civilization just a few hundred years ahead of us in development should be far more advanced than we are.

 Is the Earth the center of the universe?
 Spiritually, it is a possibility, even though it is reminiscent of the old theories that had the Sun orbiting around the Earth.
 The question here would be is the Earth a sufficient enough place for the Creator to fulfill Itself?
-If yes, then the Earth could well be the actual center of the universe and the Wall might be its actual edge.
+If yes, then the Earth could well be the actual spiritual center of both a finite and infinite universe, the center of consciousness.

-However, the universe can have no edges or borders.
+The universe, either finite or infinite, can have no edges or borders.
 If it is all that exists, then there can be no-thing "outside" it, not even a void.
 There is literally no place for it to expand into.
 Therefore, unless it is infinite, which is also a slim possibility, it must fold back upon itself somehow, even if it is actually expanding, so if you were to travel off in any direction in a straight line, you would finally return to from where you started, but coming into it from the opposite direction.
-An entire universe would also surround you the whole time, extending out for the 13.7 billion light years to the Wall, though the actaul size is probably larger.
+An entire universe would also surround you the whole time, visually extending out for the 13.7 billion light years, in time to the Wall, though the actaul size is probably larger.
 This is because we can only see back in time to the creation, the early "soup" from which everything condensed.
 Most actual sizes are predicated on the Big Bang and Inflationary theories so I do not trust them.

 If it is an expanding universe, as per most models of the Big Bang, then it could not be infinite because space and time are one thing, space/time, and if one began small, so did the other.
 This also means that if time passes at a steady rate, then space should also remain steady.
 If space is growing, because time passing is the equivalent of time growing, then it has to be growing at a steady rate because time is still steady.